 In 1982, Johnson began working for Spartan Promotional Group, selling specialty advertising items.
-Johnson enjoys this selling so much that he is still doing it more than a quarter-century later, although he is in semi-retirement, as is his wife, who works as a home health-care aide.
-Bob and Karen have three children, Greg (born in 1961), Stephanie (1963), and Todd (1969), and seven grandchildren.
+Johnson enjoyed selling so much that he was still doing it more than a quarter-century later, while his wife worked as a home health-care aide.
+Bob and Karen had three children, Greg (born in 1961), Stephanie (1963), and Todd (1969), and seven grandchildren.

 After his playing career, Johnson stayed active in baseball.
-He worked for 13 years on the Minnesota Twins youth clinics, and every winter since 1986, Johnson has managed a Fantasy Camp team for the Orioles in Florida.
+He worked for 13 years on the Minnesota Twins youth clinics and spent many winters managing a Fantasy Camp team for the Orioles in Florida.

-In the lower-level family room of his home on the east side of St. Paul, where he and Karen have lived since 1964, Johnson has some mementos from his career, including several baseballs.
-One is from his 500th career hit, off Al McBean in 1967 (“I knew I wasn’t going to get to a thousand, so I kept the 500th,” he said); another is the ball from his sixth consecutive pinch-hit; and the prize is the ball he hit for a home run on Opening Day in 1962.
-But on the other side of the room is his favorite: a ball signed by Eric Johnson, his baseball-playing grandson.
+In the lower-level family room of his home on the east side of St. Paul, where he and Karen lived since 1964, Johnson had some mementos from his career, including several baseballs.
+One was from his 500th career hit, off Al McBean in 1967 (“I knew I wasn’t going to get to a thousand, so I kept the 500th,” he said); another was the ball from his sixth consecutive pinch-hit; and the prize was the ball he hit for a home run on Opening Day in 1962.
+But on the other side of the room was his favorite: a ball signed by Eric Johnson, his baseball-playing grandson.
 “It means as much to me as any of them.”